-RECOMMENDATION: We recommend the Commission publish minutes to the meetings of the Board of Commissioners within a reasonable time after the meeting and also post those minutes on its website within ten (10) days of publication.
+RECOMMENDATION: We recommend the Commission publish minutes to the meetings of the Board of Commissioners within a reasonable time after the meeting.

 Part III.
 Findings and Questioned Costs Relating to Federal Programs:

 Requirements of the Uniform Guidance do not apply.